-Before we delve into the odds of online casino games, we need to discuss the term “house edge.”
-You’ve probably heard the famous saying that the “house always wins.”
+Whether you’re playing at a brick-and-mortar casino or trying your luck with online casino games, you’ve probably heard the famous saying that the “house always wins.”
 This phrase simply refers to the house edge.
-Also known as the house advantage, this is the average percentage of profit that the gambling site (or land-based casino) makes from a player’s wager, whether it’s on a table game such as roulette or during a session of online slots.
+Also known as the house advantage, this is the average percentage of profit that a land-based casino or gambling site makes from a player’s wager, whether it’s on a table game such as roulette or during a session of online slots.

-The house edge is the long-term average that the gambling site expects to win on games.
-For instance, say the edge on the roulette wheel is 2.70%, then this means that for every $100 a player wagers on a roulette spin, they can expect to lose $2.70.
+But getting back to the house edge.
+This is the long-term average that the gambling site expects to win on different games.
+For instance, say the edge on the roulette wheel is 2.70%; this means that for every $100 a player wagers on a roulette spin, they can expect to lose $2.70.
 The higher the house edge, the worse the odds are for the player.
 Players can further reduce the house edge for games by using the best strategies to play them.

-Now that we understand what the house edge is, let’s look at the best games you can play at an offline and online casino with the smallest house edge.
+Now that we understand what the house edge is, let’s look at the best games you can play at both offline and online casinos with the smallest house edge.

 It is important to know what games have the best odds of winning before you start playing.
 Fortunately, there are plenty of games with the best chance of winning for players.
 But this doesn’t mean that other games are not worth playing.
-In fact, every gambling game is designed to give the house a better advantage but some games are more tilted than others, including new online games.
+In fact, every gambling game is designed to give the house a better advantage, but some games are more in favor of the casino than others.
+It doesn’t matter whether you’re playing new online games or old school virtual slots, you need to check what the house edge or RTP (return to player) is of a game to ensure you’re happy with what it has to offer.
 Below are games with the best odds of winning.

 House edge from 0.72%